15 Best Cheap Places to Travel in May

 In the mood for some pre-summer travel that's easy on your wallet, yet doesn't compromise your experience in a particular destination?
 Consider booking a trip in May.
-Just before the major high season, this time of year has plenty of great deals on otherwise pricey locales.
-May travel bargains can leave more room in your budget for additional vacations later this year.
+Just before the major high season, this time of year has plenty of great deals on everything from attractions to resorts to airfare in otherwise pricey locales.
+Another plus: May travel bargains can leave more room in your budget for additional vacations later this year.

-You can get bargains on trips to some of Europe's top destinations, including Santorini and Istanbul.
+Traveling in May means you can score bargains on trips to some of Europe's top destinations, including Santorini and Istanbul.
 Tourists who want a beach getaway will be impressed by the value of beach vacations to Grand Cayman and Cancun during the month of May, with no risk of hurricanes to interrupt their travel plans.
 May is also the perfect time of year if you're looking to check out the famous pyramids of Egypt without breaking the bank.

 For inspiration on your next budget-friendly escape, see our list of the best cheap places to travel in May.